NorahAlfaheed1/data-science-project/README.md

-# Data Science Project
+# Riyadh Cafes Data Science Project

 ## Overview
-This project demonstrates a complete data science workflow, including data preprocessing and machine learning techniques.
+This project presents a complete data science workflow applied to café reviews and business-related data in Riyadh.
+The goal is to analyze customer sentiment and identify factors that contribute to successful cafés.

 ## Dataset
-The repository includes both raw and processed datasets to illustrate the preprocessing stage.
+The datasets are organized to clearly reflect the preprocessing pipeline:

+- `data/raw/`
+  Original datasets before cleaning and preprocessing.

+- `data/processed/`
+  Cleaned and processed datasets used for analysis and modeling.

+## Notebook
+The main analysis and modeling process is implemented in:

+- `Analysis_of_Riyadh_cafes.ipynb`

+> Note: If the notebook does not render correctly on GitHub, please download it
+> and open it locally using Jupyter Notebook to view all outputs and visualizations.

 ## Workflow
-- Data exploration
+- Exploratory Data Analysis (EDA)
-- Data preprocessing
+- Data cleaning and preprocessing
+- Sentiment analysis
 - Feature engineering
 - Model training and evaluation

+## Reports and Documentation
+Additional project deliverables are available in the `reports/` folder:

+- Final project report
+- Modeling logbook
+- Project poster
+- Presentation slides

+These documents summarize the methodology, results, and insights in detail.

 ## Technologies Used
 - Python